 As a Foundation school, Garlinge Primary School and Nursery is responsible for our In-Year Admission arrangements.
-Parents are able to obtain information about the process, other authority processes and In-Year Admission Form (IYAF) from Kent County Council's Admissions and Transport Office on-line by clicking on www.kelsi.org.uk/admissions/admissions/in-year-admissions or from any local Kent school.
+Parents are able to obtain information about the process, other authority processes and In-Year Admission Form (IYAF) from Kent County Council's Admissions and Transport Office on-line by clicking on In Year Admission Form (kent.gov.uk) or from any local Kent school.